-View 2.
-Across Otmoor from Church Street
+Figure 3.
+View across Otmoor from Church Street

-3. To the west of Grove House to protect from development, shown encircled in the map below.
+3. To the west of Grove House to protect from development, shown encircled in Map 4 below.
 This land is high on the limestone ridge and important to the openness of the Green Belt.
 Development of this land would be harmful to the Green Belt and the Conservation Area of the village and to setting of Grove House itself, a Grade II listed building.